coderaiser/cloudcmd/README.md

 There is a lot ways to be involved in `Cloud Commander` development:

-- if you find a bug or got idea to share [create issue](https://github.com/coderaiser/cloudcmd/issues/new "Create issue");
+- if you find a bug or got idea to share [create an issue](https://github.com/coderaiser/cloudcmd/issues/new "Create issue");
 - if you fixed a bug, typo or implemented new feature [create pull request](https://github.com/coderaiser/cloudcmd/compare "Create pull request");
 - if you know languages you can help with [site translations](https://github.com/coderaiser/cloudcmd/wiki "Cloud Commander community wiki");